Norwegian Wood

 When the strike was defused and lectures started up again under

-police occupation, the first ones to take their seats in the classrooms
+police occupation, the first ones to take their seats in the

 were those arseholes who had led the strike.
 As if nothing had ever